boshk0/gddr6_temps/README.md

 - L4 (AD104)

-Credit goes to olealgoritme/gddr6 for his work in using the Pcie bus direct read to get to the undocumented registers.  also, a shout out to ddobreff for [mmpos](https://app.mmpos.eu/) for helping find the hotspot register.
+Credit goes to olealgoritme/gddr6 for his work in using the Pcie bus direct read to get to the undocumented registers.  also, a big thanks to ddobreff from [mmpos](https://app.mmpos.eu/) for helping find the hotspot register.